 Leaky Gut Syndrome

-When we eat food, it travels from the mouth to the stomach, to the small intestine then large intestine and then the waste is excreted through our anus.
-Along this food tube is a mucus membrane.
+When we eat food, it travels from the mouth to the stomach, to the small intestine then the large intestine, and then the waste is excreted through our anus.
+Along this food, tube is a mucus membrane.
 When this mucus membrane gets damaged, the tight junctions are torn apart, are you have a situation called Leaky Gut.

-The mucus membrane also protects the blood stream from foreign invaders such as pathogens and toxins.
-When these tight junctions are torn apart, these toxins and pathogens can leak into the bloodstream and also wreck havoc on the body and open the door for autoimmune conditions.
+The mucus membrane also protects the bloodstream from foreign invaders such as pathogens and toxins.
+When these tight junctions are torn apart, these toxins and pathogens can leak into the bloodstream and also wreak havoc on the body and open the door for autoimmune conditions.

 Leaky Gut Causes

 There are many reasons why people can experience leaky gut.
 Some common causes include:

 -Heavy metals and toxins being dumped into our environment and food

 -Eating fake foods and food that is not suited for optimal health